AnthonyZ19/Practice/README.md

 # Practice
-I was trying to practice coding and ran into problems Its a class meant to help manage data from a list.
+I was trying to practice coding and ran into problems.
+Its a class meant to help manage data from a list, still unfinished.